qlcchain/qlcchain.github.io/docs/api/qlcgo/README.md

 }
 ```

-Golang SDK also can create and manage wallet, see [wallet](https://qlcchain.github.io/api/qlcgo/wallet.html)
+Golang SDK also can create and manage wallet